AdobeDocs/experience-platform.fr-FR/help/xdm/troubleshooting-guide.md

 ### Quand un schéma commence-t-il à éviter les modifications avec rupture ?

-Des modifications avec rupture peuvent être apportées à un schéma tant qu’il n’a jamais été utilisé pour la création d’un jeu de données ou activé pour être utilisé dans [!DNL Real-time Customer Profile](../profile/home.md).
+Breaking changes can be made to a schema as long as it has never been used in the creation of a dataset or enabled for use in [[!DNL Real-time Customer Profile]](../profile/home.md).
 Once a schema has been used in dataset creation or enabled for use with [!DNL Real-time Customer Profile], the rules of [Schema Evolution](schema/composition.md#evolution) become strictly enforced by the system.

 ### Quelle est la taille maximale d’un type de champ long ?